 For the past couple of years, the same enterprise tech trends seem to have done the rounds.
 With continued focus on the likes of cloud migration, automation, AI, big data and blockchain in the modern digital workplace, it’s no wonder industry commentators have observed that it feels like “the same chairs being rearranged around the same old room”.

-However, within each of these trends, the speed of progress and evolution of the field is being pushed beyond previous levels of expectation every year - and 2020 is no exception.
+However, within each of these trends, the speed of progress and evolution of the field is being pushed beyond previous levels of expectation every year.
 Alongside these familiar technologies, there are also new emerging trends such as 5G, XaaS and ACPCs, which are set to make their impactful debut in modern offices across the globe.

-Since being ahead of the latest technology trends is key to remaining competitive in today’s digitally-driven markets, here are our five top tips for preparing your office for what 2020 has in store.
+Since being ahead of the latest technology trends is key to remaining competitive in today’s digitally-driven markets, here are our five top tips for supporting the digital workplace.

 1. Build a strong foundation for your digital workplace through technology

-Companies will differ in their technology needs depending on size and industry, but, universally, marketing and IT teams will need to step up to support the digital workplace 2020 and closely align on how each tech trend can be successfully implemented to supercharge business objectives, without compromising the digital ecosystem.
-It goes without saying that each new programme also needs to undergo extreme (and constant) security vetting, as one weak link in your tech stack could leave your enterprise wide open to the increasingly advanced cyber attacks facing 2020’s modern digital workplaces.
+Companies will differ in their technology needs depending on size and industry but, universally, marketing and IT teams will need to closely align on how each tech development can be successfully implemented to supercharge business objectives, without compromising the digital ecosystem.
+It goes without saying that each new program also needs to undergo extreme (and constant) security vetting, as one weak link in your tech stack could leave your enterprise wide open to the increasingly advanced cyber attacks facing modern digital workplaces.

 2. Educate employees about everyday AI solutions

-In 2020, the digital workplace will be increasingly defined by AI.
+The digital workplace is likely to be increasingly defined by AI.
 According to research stemming from Deloitte’s global surveys, AI has been identified as the top emerging technology CIOs plan to invest in.
 By the end of this year, Forrester predicts more than 40% of companies and one-tenth of future startups will employ more digital workers than human ones.

 Although once viewed as a futuristic buzzword, AI now fits so seamlessly into modern work life that it can often go under the radar for many employees.
 Take Microsoft Office 365: Office is constantly innovating with new AI techniques, ranging from optimizing work calendars to determining the priority of emails, helping employees create better documents and improving personal and enterprise-wide productivity.
 Users either adopt these AI digital workplace solutions intuitively or can be brought up to speed through a series of automatic prompts or videos.